-Output prices of production materials fell 2.7 percent in March, contributing two percentage points of the PPI drop in the month, while those of consumer goods gained 0.5 percent during the period.
+Output prices of production materials fell 3.5 percent year on year in April, contributing about 2.68 percentage points of the PPI drop in the month, while those of consumer goods gained 0.3 percent during the period.

 The opinions, beliefs and viewpoints expressed by authors, news service providers on this page do not necessarily reflect the opinions, beliefs and viewpoints of Hill Post.
 Any views or opinions are not intended to malign any religion, ethnic group, club, organization, company, or individual.